 2. Activated Charcoal Probiotic Toothpaste

-The perfect pair to PRO-Dental, Activated Charcoal Probiotic Toothpaste lets you avoid the unfriendly ingredients in many toothpastes while still giving you a sparkling smile and nurturing the delicate ecosystem in your mouth: your oral microbiome.
+The perfect pair to PRO-Dental, Activated Charcoal Probiotic Toothpaste is a charcoal whitening toothpaste that lets you avoid the unfriendly ingredients in many toothpastes while still giving you a sparkling smile and nurturing the delicate ecosystem in your mouth: your oral microbiome.

 In theory, flossing is fantastic: after all, even the best toothbrush can struggle to reach pieces of food in out-of-the-way places.
 But most flosses are made with artificial fibers, which are too harsh for delicate gum tissue.